 I am trying to finalize my divorce but my spouse and I can’t agree on everything.
 We are stuck and I don’t know how to move forward….

-What happens when a Petition and a Response has been filed but you can’t come to a full agreement and your case feels like it is ‘lost in the system?’
+What happens when a Petition and a Response have been filed but you can’t come to a full agreement and your case feels like it is ‘lost in the system?’
 In this situation, the process usually starts with one spouse filing a Request for Status Conference or Request for Case Resolution Conference.
 Some counties have local forms you must use.
 For example, in Alameda County, the local form can be found here.
 A status conference will be scheduled where the Judge will usually ask the parties what the outstanding issues are.
-At this point the Court may order you to return for a ‘Settlement Conference’ to discuss the remaining issues and see if s/he can help you resolve your differences before setting trial.
+At this point, the Court may order you to return for a ‘Settlement Conference’ to discuss the remaining issues and see if s/he can help you resolve your differences before setting trial.
 Preparation for a settlement conference is super important and it would be a good time for you to meet with a lawyer to help you prepare.
 Other judges may set the matter for a trial and have all of the contested matters decided at that time or require you first to complete pretrial matters like service of mandatory financial disclosures.
 Once all issues are resolved amicable or by a judge who hears the case, a Judgment must be prepared before the divorce action will be considered final.